 - Nonimmigrant visa applicants can, in categories that allow accompaniment to the U.S. by spouses and children, bring a same-sex spouse.
 See, for example, “If I’m on an H-1B visa, can my same-sex spouse get a U.S. visa too?”
 Students, scholars, diplomats, treaty traders and investors, foreign media representatives, and many others are also able to utilize this opportunity.
 Also see “How Same-Sex Partners Can Accompany Temporary (Nonimmigrant) Visa Holders to the U.S.”

 - Immigrants who aren’t the direct beneficiary of a green card application, but are derivatives planning to accompany an immigrant to the U.S., can bring their same-sex spouses in cases where opposite-sex spouses are allowed.
 For example, a worker petitioned for a green card by a U.S. employer could bring his or her same-sex spouse, as could the married child of a U.S. citizen petitioner.
-By the same token, however, a same-sex marriage can block visa eligibility in situations where it never could before, if the person is immigrating as an “unmarried” child; as described in, “If father gets a marriage-based green card, can son and gay spouse immigrate at the same time?”
+By the same token, however, a same-sex marriage can block visa eligibility in situations where it never could before, if the person is immigrating as an “unmarried” child.

 - Winning applicants for the Diversity Visa Lottery can bring same-sex spouses to the U.S. to receive green cards as well.
 See “Won the Diversity Visa Lottery: Can I marry my same-sex partner and bring her to the U.S.?” for details.